American Airlines 787 Main Cabin Extra LAX-AKL

-The return trip menu was very similar.
+The return trip menu is very similar.

-entourage staff were all on the plane.
+entourage staff are all on the plane.

 I had a very positive inflight experience on my American Airlines 787 Main Cabin Extra LAX-AKL flight.
 It showed me that there are huge inconsistencies from one AA flight to the next.
 You can get an old plane and a bad crew and have a terrible experience.
 Or you can get a new plane with a friendly crew and actually enjoy the flight.
 If AA could standardize their product and staff I might actually fly them again some day.